swarm-game/swarm/TUTORIAL.md

 def m : cmd () = move end
 ```

-The `: cmd ()` annotation on `m` is optional; in this situation the
+The `: cmd ()` annotation on `m` is optional; in this case the game
-game could have easily figured out the type of `m` if we had just
+can easily figure out the type of `m` if we just write `def m = move end`
-written `def m = ...` (though there are some situations where a type
+(though there are some situations where a type signature may be
-signature may be required).
-The `end` is required, and is needed to
+required).
+The `end` is required, and is needed to disambiguate where
-disambiguate where the end of the definition is.
+the end of the definition is.

 Now try this:
 ```